 Although our loved ones may not realise it, they will already have the skills needed to stay safe online.
 For example, they wouldn’t give card details to a stranger at their front door, so why give them to a stranger in an email?

 Emails have made communicating with family and friends much easier.
-They also allow your loved one to stay up to date with the latest news or be informed of their interests.
-But, with the many advantages, there are also disadvantages and there are fraudsters who use email to obtain personal information.
-Most email accounts are protected and anything suspicious will be filtered into ‘Spam’ or ‘Junk’ folders automatically.
-Still, it is good to know how to recognise spam and protect any personal information.
+They also allow you to stay up to date with the latest news and subscribe to useful services like newsletters.
+However, with these benefits come a few risks.
+There are fraudsters who use emails to try and obtain other people’s personal information.
+Luckily, most email accounts these days have built-in protection, so anything suspicious will be filtered into ‘Spam’ or ‘Junk’ folders automatically.
+Nevertheless, it is good to know how to recognise spam yourself and protect your personal information.
+Here are some email safety tips for spotting fraudulent emails.

 Your loved one will normally be able to tell if an email is spam just by looking at the email address it was sent from.
-However, some scams will disguise themselves very well and pretend to be major companies.
+However, some scams will disguise themselves very well and pose as reuptable companies or people you know.

-- If the email is sent from a website or email address that isn’t recognised, it’s better to ignore it.
+- If the email is sent from a website or email address that you don’t recognise, it’s better to ignore it.

-- If the sender’s address is very long, with lots of numbers, the email is likely to be spam.
+- If the sender’s address is very long, with lots of random numbers or letters, the email is likely to be spam.

 Check the email subject